JohnRamonetti/Election_Analysis/README.md

      -  Denver.

-## Summary and Statement of Broader Application
+## Election-Audit Summary and Statement of Broader Application

 ### I think the Election Commission would be wise to consider using this Python approach to analyze, and record, election results on a much broader basis.
 The algorithm used herein can be easily adapted to any election, and with python's ability to speedily process large quantities of data, the size of the election (i.e., vote count) is not an issue.
 The output of this initial audit was designed to print to the [terminal](Analysis/screenshots/terminal_output.png) and to a [text file](Analysis/screenshots/text_output.png).
 The [output here is just formatted text](Analysis/screenshots/Output_is_formatted_text.png).
 To expand the utility of the algorithm, we'd send output to, for example, a .csv file rather than a [text file](Analysis/screenshots/save_to_text_file.png), so the analysis results are more accessible and easily tabulated at any time.
 This would require some relatively simple changes to the [objects and variables used within the program](Analysis/screenshots/text_file_and_variables.png).
 We would change our approach to use more complex arrays, such as lists of dictionaries, to store results for output to the .csv files rather than just to read raw data from our input file.
 Naturally, the code would also have to then include an additional loop to write to a .csv.